NateHan/Travel-Recommendations/Chicago/README.md

 - <ins>Virtue</ins>: Upscale soul food in Hyde Park.
 All creative but tasty comfort food, and ends up just being a fun meal, especially if your group is in to sharing items.
 - <ins>Spacca Napoli</ins>: Very good neopolitan style thin crust pizza in Ravenswood.
 - <ins>Flying Saucer</ins>: A creative brunch spot in Logan Square/Humboldt Park.
 Vegan/Veggie friendly.
 They have a creative menu, but also have plenty of breakfast classics.
 Their specialty is their breakfast bowls which range from healthy-ish to heart clogging.
 You may have to wait 20-40 min on the weekend and it's small, so that wait may be outside.
 - <ins>Lula Cafe</ins>: Slightly upscale brunch spot in Logan Square.
-I have a personal fondness for this place, but can say the food is always very tasty, whether its their creative dishes or the staples.
+Stephanie and I have a personal fondness for this place, but can say the food is always very tasty, whether its their creative dishes or the staples.
 It's bigger and the inside is gorgeous.
 Again a wait is likely on a weekend, but that wait will be inside if you'd like.
 A bonus is they'll serve you coffee while you wait (or at least they used to).
 The area it's in is fun to stroll around if the wait is long.

 ## Drinks

 #### Downtown/River North

-- <ins>Arbella</ins>: Creative, theatrically-smoky cocktails.
-Fun spot, tasty drinks.
-Food is serviceable but forgettable.
-It can be a bit loud in certain parts, sit in the back for a more conversation-friendly vibe.
 - <ins>Three Dots and a Dash</ins>: Chicago-famous tiki bar.
-I've never been but have heard great things.
+Make a reservation ahead of time or go early (earlier than 5pm) to get a seat at the bar.
 - <ins>Cindy's Rooftop</ins>: Amazing views and pricey but decent cocktails.
 I've heard the food is really good, but you need a reservation far in advance.
 Bar is walk-up though.
 - <ins>Chicago Athletic Club</ins> - Same building as Cindy's but slightly less fancy.
 Cozy vibe with a fun "game room" (Bacci, darts, pool, etc) area in the back that can be hoppin at happy hours or weekends.
+- <ins>Cherry Circle Room</ins> - Madmen-esque era speakeasy lounge in the back of the Chicago Athletic Club.
+Known for their various Old Fashioned's.
+A bit pricey but also serves great food.
+Can get a slightly pricey burger and some apps, or really go for it with $$$ steaks.

 #### River West/Fulton Market